jst-build/jst/INSTALL.md

-If you want to avoid fetching archives from the internet, you can pre-download the relevant archives listed in [`repos.in.json`](./etc/repos.in.json) and store them in a directory "*distdir*" on the local disk.
+If you want to avoid fetching archives from the internet, you can pre-download the relevant archives listed in [`repos.in.json`](./etc/repos.in.json) and store them in a directory (`DISTDIR`) on the local disk.
 The path to this directory, as well as the source and build directory, can be specified as optional
 arguments: